 You can’t copy anybody and end with anything.
 If you copy, it means you’re working without any real feeling.
 No two people on earth are alike, and it’s got to be that way in music or it isn’t music.

-I had already contemplated horn arrangements but thought it would be too costly and time consuming.
-But then, after debating with Greg Porée, the co-producer, arranger and guitarist of the record, we agreed on having one of our favourite saxophone and flute players add some movement and interest with some horn tracks in a very last recording session.
-Greg booked a three hour session which was supposed to give us enough time for recording horns, an additional vocal track, some last mixes and mastering.
-I admit, I was doing some big time eye-rolling.
-I thought it was an extremely daunting goal with so little time.
+I had already contemplated horn arrangements but thought it would be too costly and time-consuming.
+But then I thought of simply asking one of my favourite saxophone and flute players to add some movement and interest with some horn tracks in a very last recording session.
+I booked a three-hour session, which was supposed to give us enough time for recording horns, an additional vocal track, some last mixes, and mastering.
+I admit I did wonder whether it was a bit daunting with so little time…

 Robert Kyle, a multi-instrumentalist and composer, who also just released a new album himself, came in to the studio.
-I was thrilled with Greg’s idea of creating some friction and dissonances which was ultimately where I had planned on going with the vocals.
+I was thrilled with my co-producer’s idea of creating some friction and dissonances, which was ultimately the direction in which I had planned on going with the vocals.
 Robert played and improvised multiple amazing tracks on tenor and soprano saxophone and some beautiful and haunting parts on the alto flute that you will recognize in the intro of the song.
 I added another vocal track, the mix was done – et voilà!
-The track became a wonderful conversation between the vocals and the wood winds over a very infectious Nu jazz groove.
+The track became a wonderful conversation between the vocals and the woodwinds over a very infectious Nu jazz groove.

-This is exactly where not only excellent players, who can sight read and improvise on the spot, but a production team like Greg and Nolan Shaheed are crucial for any record to sound as good as Ipanema Lounge simply does.
-Nolan, whose studio I have been recording in for years, is a veteran trumpet player who has toured with greats like Stevie Wonder and recorded with many others.
+This is exactly where not only excellent players, who can sight-read and improvise on the spot, but a production team like Greg and Nolan Shaheed are crucial for any record to sound as good as Ipanema Lounge simply does.
+Nolan, whose studio I have been recording in for years, is a veteran trumpet player.
+He has toured with greats like Stevie Wonder and recorded with many others.
 You can hear him on two songs of the album too.
-He played Flügelhorn on One Note Samba and on Sway you can hear his sassy trumpet ad libs that add a flair very reminiscent of Cuban Mambo bands of the 1950’s.
+He played Flügelhorn on One Note Samba and on Sway you can hear his sassy trumpet ad-libs that add a flair very reminiscent of Cuban Mambo bands of the 1950’s.

 ‘Aganjú’ ‘Aganjú’ is everywhere, in San Francisco, in New York.
 People get so hypnotized by this song, so maybe that is a good thing, they see the religion in my music.

 Music has always had a place in the history and practice of all religions of the world through the meditative use of chant and hymns during liturgical celebrations.
 In his book, Musicophilia: Tales of Music and the Brain, the British neurologist Oliver Sacks underscores the power of music to console, nourish and even save us from despair.
-Both Aganjú’s lyrics and in its trance like mood, which was ultimately, what I was looking to reinterpret – are expressed as devotion to the saints for protection, good health, and a better life.
+Both Aganjú’s lyrics and in its trance-like mood – which was ultimately, what I was looking to reinterpret – are expressed as devotion to the saints for protection, good health, and a better life.

 I suddenly remembered another interesting link.
-The origins of the Olympic games in ancient Greece were deeply rooted in mythology, and attributed to the gods.
+The origins of the Olympic games in ancient Greece are deeply rooted in mythology and attributed to the gods.
 The athletes believed their training honoured these gods, and that victory was a sign of favour from a deity.